Reservation policy in Tamil Nadu: After independence

 In 1950, India's Constitution went into effect.
 The Communal governmental order was shortly annulled by the Madras High Court on the basis that it was unconstitutional.
 The decision was upheld by the Supreme Court.
 A Statewide protest against the court judgment was led by Periyar.
 The Congress also backed the reservations.
 Chief Minister K. Kamaraj brought the matter to Prime Minister Jawaharlal Nehru, who helped amend Articles 15 and 16 of the Constitution, which enable states to have quotas in educational institutions and public service for educationally and socially backward classes.

 Present Reservation Scheme Details

 Below are the details of Reservation followed in Tamil Nadu.

+Impact

+Tamil Nadu's reservation policy is successful.
+Reservations have a major effect in Tamil Nadu's successful results on human development index.

 Timeline

 1920 – 1979

 In 1927 due to the efforts of Periyar E. V. Ramasamy, the Communal government order was brought into effect by the Chief minister of the Madras Presidency.
 The reservation gave 44% to non-brahmin Hindus, 8% to scheduled castes and 16% to Brahmins, Christians and Muslims.
 Although, these numbers did not accurately represent their population share, Periyar pointed to it as a 'compromise' and accepted it.

 In 1950, the reservation was removed because it was considered unconstitutional by the Madras High court and was upheld by the Supreme court.

 From 1951, the backward classes were given a 25% allocation.

 In 1970, the first backward classes commission of Tamil Nadu, led by A.N.
 Sattanathan and assigned by M. Karunanidhi, alleged in its report that a higher class inside that backward class termed as the "Creamy layer" had been exploiting huge advantages of reservation and preventing the growth of the actual backward classes (BC).
 The Commission proposed that a separate group of "Most backward classs" (MBC) be created, as well as an expansion in quotas to aid everyone.
 The Commission further proposed imposing certain economic requirements to exclude the Creamy layer from gaining all advantages of reservation.
 The Commission proposed a separate quota of 16% for the MBC and 17% for the BC.
 The overall reservation rate in Tamil Nadu was 41%.

 In 1971, The Dravida Munnetra Kazhagam (DMK) government increased reservation for BC from 25% to 31% and the reservation for Scheduled Castes (SC) and Scheduled Tribes (ST) from 16% to 18%.
 Karunanidhi established a separate Ministry for the Welfare of the backward classs during the DMK's rule from 1971 to 1976, the first such in the country.
 The state's total reservation stood at 49 percent.

 The All India Anna Dravida Munnetra Kazhagam, headed by M.G.
 Ramachandran, decided to implement the creamy layer principle based on the recommendations of Sattanathan Commission in 1979.
 In 1979, Ramachandran set up an economic criteria of Rs.
 9,000 annual income limit for reservation eligibility.
 There was strong political opposition against this policy.